-Nausea and vomiting can be one of the first signs of pregnancy, and usually begins around the 6th week of pregnancy.
-It can occur at anytime of the day, and for most women it seems to stop at the 12th week of pregnancy.
+Nausea and vomiting can be one of the first signs of pregnancy and usually begins around the 6th week of pregnancy.
+It can occur at anytime of the day, and for most women it seems to stop after the 12th week of pregnancy.

 Morning sickness is not harmful to you or your baby, but if you experience excessive vomiting and cannot manage to keep your food down, you may have hyperemesis gravidarum.
-Hyperemesis gravidarum can be harmful to you and your baby if severe and left untreated, due to the possible lack of nutrients and electrolyte imbalances.
-The most important thing is to inform your doctor when these symptoms appear and discuss possible options for treatment.
+Hyperemesis gravidarum can be harmful to you and your baby if severe and left untreated due to the possible lack of nutrients and electrolyte imbalances.
+The most important thing is to inform your doctor when these symptoms appear and discuss possible treatment options.

 Morning Sickness Facts

-More than 50% of all pregnant women experience morning sickness.
-Morning sickness refers to the nauseated feeling you get during the first trimester of pregnancy.
-Morning sickness can be, but is not always, accompanied with vomiting.
-The nausea is a result of the increased hormones in your body.
+More than 50% of pregnant women experience morning sickness.
+Morning sickness refers to the nauseous feeling you may have during the first trimester of pregnancy, which is a result of the increased hormones in your body.
+Morning sickness can be accompanied with vomiting.
 Many doctors think morning sickness is a good sign because it means the placenta is developing well.

 Here are some steps to and alleviate your symptoms:

 - Drink fluids 1/2 hour before or after a meal, but not with meals.